guinea-pigg/Pagination_in_API_Documentation/chapters/Documentation_Standards_and_Guidelines.md

 - fundamentals of pagination,
 - pagination examples.

-The chapter covers all aspects of managing pagination for developers using X's API, beginning from short explanation what pagination is:
+The chapter covers all aspects of managing pagination for developers using X's API, beginning from short explanation what pagination is.

-*Pagination is a feature in X API v2 endpoints that return more results than can be returned in a single response.
-When that happens, the data is returned in a series of 'pages'.
-Pagination refers to methods for programatically requesting all of the pages, in order to retrieve the entire result data set.*

 ### 2. Pagination Parameters